TudorReve/ESP32-Based-Emergency-Alert-System/README.md

 │── README.md
 ```

-> Additional folders with source code and `.txt` files will be added progressively.
+> Additional folders with source code and `.txt` files will be added progress